 Even though the sun was shining today, I was still feeling discouraged by yesterday’s snowfall.
 As I went out to make sure all the greenhouses were properly closed for the day I caught a glimpse of pink, shimmering in the late afternoon light.
 Greeting me with optimistic charm was the pink pussy willow Salix chaenomeloides ‘Mt Aso’ .
 I had planted one last fall, and it was set off quite dramatically by the freshly fallen snow.

 Salix chaenomeloides is the Latin name for giant pussy willow.
 It is native to Japan but adapts well to a wide range of garden situations including sandy, average and even quite moist soil.
-Plants can get quite large, 15' or more.
-In order to have a steady supply of branches bearing rosy red catkins (which are male flowers by the way, are you surprised?) you should coppice (cut back to 2' above ground) every 2 or 3 years.
-This will keep plants at a more reasonable height and provide you with an ample supply of cut branches for winter arrangements.
-QT.Pots.Limited Supply.
+Plants can get quite large, 15′ or more, but in order to have a steady supply of branches which will bear the rosy red catkins (which are male flowers by the way, are you surprised?) you should coppice (cut back to 1-2′ above ground) every 2 or 3 years.
+This will keep plant size a more reasonable 6-8′, and provide you with an ample supply of cut branches for winter arrangements

 Salix chaenomeloides ‘Mt Aso’ is hardy to zone 4.
 You know you want one.
 Go for it.
 I guarantee that if you plant ‘Mt.
 Aso’ this year, you’ll be smiling next March, even if “return to winter” weather tends to make you grumpy.